 The early bird may get the worm, but in LA, the night owl has some of the world’s best restaurants that cater to a late-night crowd.
 From classic old-fashioned favorites to trendy fusion spots, you can find a great place to eat pretty much in any part of town.
-We are super grateful to the staff and ownership of these restaurants for staying open late at night so we can satiate those late-night hunger pangs.
-Here are some of LA’s Best Late Night Restaurants.
+True, you could come home after a late concert or comedy show, make whatever is in the fridge at the moment, and flip the switch on your super cute, retro custom neon signs hanging all over the living room, but we think hitting up one of our favorite late night spots in LA is well worth the trip.
+We are super grateful to the staff and ownership of these restaurants for staying open through the night so we can satiate those late-night hunger pangs.
+Here are some of LA’s Best Late Night Restaurants

 1. Jones Hollywood